Much of U.S. Southwest left parched after monsoon season

 “It rolls through and you get relief from the heat for 20 minutes, an hour maybe.
 It’s a ball of energy, it’s way cooler, there’s actually moisture in the air,” he said.
 “That’s one thing I was trying to sell my Canadian wife on.”

-She’s still a bit skeptical, he said.
+She’s still a bit skeptical, Carpenter said.

 Danielle Kosten looks forward to the monsoon season when she can open up the doors at her house northwest of Phoenix, let any breeze flow through and cool down.
 The scarcity of rain during the monsoon season was disappointing, she said, but not unexpected.